A Characterization of the n-th Degree Bounded Stochastic Dominance: Introduction

-The $n$-th LPM of a random variable with a distribution function $F$ at a point $c$ is given by $LPM_{n,c}(F)= \int_{ -\infty}^{c} \max \{c-x,0\}^{n}dF(x)$.
-The LPM at a point $c$ measures the random variable's downside risk in the sense that only values below the threshold $c$ are taken into consideration.
+The LPM at a threshold \(c\) quantifies a random variable's downside risk, focusing only on values below \(c\).
+Formally, the $n$-th LPM of a random variable with a distribution function $F$ at a point $c$ is given by $LPM_{n,c}(F)= \int_{ -\infty}^{\infty} \max \{c-x,0\}^{n}dF(x)$.
 Three different stochastic orders based on the LPM were introduced and studied in the literature.
-The most common between them is the $n$-th degree stochastic dominance.
-For a positive integer $n$, we say that $F$ dominates $G$ in the $n$-th degree stochastic dominance if $LPM_{n-1,c}(F) \geq LPM_{n-1,c}(G)$ for all $c \in \mathbb{R}$ \citep{shaked2007stochastic}.
-A second stochastic order that is typically called the LPM risk measure considers the inequality $LPM_{n-1,c}(F) \geq LPM_{n-1,c}(G)$ for a particular $c$ \citep{shapiro2021lectures}.
-Finally, a third stochastic order that is called bounded stochastic dominance considers the inequality $LPM_{n-1,c}(F) \geq LPM_{n-1,c}(G)$ for all $c$ in some bounded interval $[a,b]$ \citep{fishburn1976continua}.
-The main contribution of this paper is to provide a novel decision theoretic characterization of the bounded stochastic dominance orders.
+The most common between them is the stochastic dominance order.
+For a positive integer $n$, we say that $G$ dominates $F$ in the $(n+1)$-th degree stochastic dominance if $LPM_{n,c}(F) \geq LPM_{n,c}(G)$ for all $c \in \mathbb{R}$ \citep{shaked2007stochastic}.
+A second stochastic order that is typically called the LPM risk measure considers the inequality $LPM_{n,c}(F) \geq LPM_{n,c}(G)$ for a particular $c$ \citep{shapiro2021lectures}.
+Finally, a third stochastic order that is called bounded stochastic dominance considers the inequality $LPM_{n,c}(F) \geq LPM_{n,c}(G)$ for all $c$ in some bounded interval $[a,b]$ \citep{fishburn1976continua}.
+Intuitively, one way to think about the choice among these stochastic orders is the decision-maker's risk aversion and their knowledge about downside risk.
+When risk levels are fully known, the LPM risk measure provides a suitable approach for comparing random variables.
+In scenarios where only partial knowledge is available, bounded stochastic dominance is a more robust method.
+For decision-makers without any prior knowledge, or those who are fully risk-averse and wish to hedge against all levels of downside risk, the stochastic dominance order is most suitable.
+This paper elaborates on these distinctions and provides a novel decision-theoretic characterization of bounded stochastic dominance orders, linking these stochastic orders to specific sets of risk-averse decision-makers.